Techtonica/curriculum/javascript/javascript-9-async.md

 - Look at the object returned by creating a promise.
 What properties does it have?
 Look for its `status`.
 - Check its `status` again, has it changed?

-### Check for Understanding

-- Why do we use callbacks?
-- Define a promise in your own words.

 ### Supplemental Materials